moveworks/developer-docs/authentication-guides/github/README.md

     ![Untitled](Authentication%20Tutorial%20GitHub%2089effaebc900474193ba55ebb85340d6/Untitled%201.png)

-4. Set the Note, Expiration and the Scopes based on your use case and click on **Generate Token**
+4. Set the Note, Expiration and the Scopes based on your use case and click on **Generate Token**.
+By default, grant `repo:status` and `public_repo` scopes.

     ![Untitled](Authentication%20Tutorial%20GitHub%2089effaebc900474193ba55ebb85340d6/Untitled%202.png)